Doing business with DNREC during the coronavirus period. More Info

-Delaware is a participant in a multi-state carbon dioxide cap-and-trade program developed as a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont to cap and reduce carbon dioxide (CO2) emissions from the power sector.
-Carbon dioxide (CO2) is a greenhouse gas that contributes to global warming.
+Delaware is a participant in a multi-state carbon dioxide cap-and-trade program developed as a cooperative effort among the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia to cap and reduce carbon dioxide (CO2) emissions from the power sector.
+Carbon dioxide is a greenhouse gas that contributes to global warming.
 This effort is known as the Regional Greenhouse Gas Initiative (RGGI).

 Division of Air Quality